Emboldened China opens Olympics, with lockdown and boycotts

 Associated Press

-Athletes Zhao Jiawen and Dinigeer Yilamujiang, a member of the country’s Uyghur Muslim minority, delivered the final Olympic flame.
-The choice of Yilamujiang was steeped in symbolism: Critics say the Beijing government has abused and oppressed Uyghurs on a massive scale.
+Athletes Zhao Jiawen and Dinigeer Yilamujiang delivered the Olympic flame.
+The choice of Yilamujiang, a member of the country’s Uyghur Muslim minority, was steeped in symbolism: Western governments and human rights groups say the Beijing government has oppressed Uyghurs on a massive scale.

 With the flame lit, Beijing became the first city to host both winter and summer Games.
 And while some are staying away from the second pandemic Olympics in six months, many other world leaders attended the opening ceremony.
 Most notable: Russian President Vladimir Putin, who met privately with Xi earlier in the day as a dangerous standoff unfolded at Russia’s border with Ukraine.